rombdn/barotweet/README.md

 =========

 Social night life application :
- - Find bars around you and show them on a map
+ - Find bars around you and see them on a map
  - See other people comments/tweets and leave yours
- - Responsive design
+ - Mobile/Desktop

 Demo